artstep00/active-directory-home-lab/README.md

 ## 7. CLIENT01 Domain Join

-Joined `CLIENT01` to the `lab.example.com` AD domain using the domain admin account to authorize the join.
+Joined `CLIENT01` to the `lab.example.com` Active Directory domain using the domain administrator account to authorize the join.

+After restarting `CLIENT01`, I signed in using the domain user account `LAB\arivera`.

-After restart, verified the authenticated user with: `whoami` which returned `lab\arivera`
+Verified the authenticated user with:

+`whoami`

+which returned:

+`lab\arivera`

 Confirmed that `CLIENT01` was successfully joined to the domain with:

 `Get-CimInstance Win32_ComputerSystem | Select-Object Name,Domain,PartOfDomain`

-The output showed `lab.example.com` as the domain and `PartOfDomain` as `True`
+The output showed `lab.example.com` as the domain and `PartOfDomain` as `True`.

 ![CLIENT01 Domain Join](screenshots/07-domain-join.png)